Peng-Rao/ACA_notes/main.typ

 - *Input* writes data to memory, and *output* reads data from memory.
 - *Control* sends the signals that determine the operations of the datapath, memory, input, and output.

+== The CPU Performance
+Essentially all computers are constructed using a clock running at a constant rate.
+These discrete time events are called _clock periods, clocks, cycles,or clock cycles_.
+Computer designers refer to the time of a clock period by its duration (e.g., 1 ns) or by its rate (e.g., 1 GHz).
+CPU time for a program can then be expressed two ways:
+$
+  "CPU time" = "CPU clock cycles for a program" times "Clock cycle time"
+$
+Alternatively, because clock rate and clock cycle time are inverses,
+$
+  "CPU time" = "CPU clock cycles for a program" / "Clock rate"
+$
+#example("Improving Performance")[
+  Our favorite program runs in 10 seconds on computer A, which has a 2 GHz clock.
+We are trying to help a computer designer build a computer, B, which will run this program in 6 seconds.
+The designer has determined that a substantial increase in the clock rate is possible, but this increase will affect the rest of the CPU design, causing computer B to require 1.2 times as many clock cycles as computer A for this program.

+  What clock rate should we tell the designer to target?

+  Find the number of clock cycles for computer A:
+  #nonum($
+    "CPU time"_A =& "CPU clock cycles for a program"_A / "Clock rate"_A \
+    10 =& "CPU clock cycles for a program"_A / (2 times 10^9) \
+  $)
+  #nonum($
+    "CPU clock cycles"_A =& 20 times 10^9
+  $)

+  CPU time for B can be found using this equation:
+  #nonum($
+    "CPU time"_B =& "CPU clock cycles for a program"_B / "Clock rate"_B \
+    6 =& 1.2 times "CPU clock cycles for a program"_A / "Clock rate"_B \
+  $)
+  #nonum($
+    "Clock rate"_B=& (1.2 times 20 times 10^9) / 6 = 4 "Ghz"
+  $)
+]

+== Instruction Performance
+One way to think about execution time is that it equals the number of instructions executed multiplied by the average time per instruction.
+Therefore, the number of clock cycles required for a program can be written as *CPI* is computed as:
+$
+  "CPU clock cycles" = "Instructions fora program" times "Average cycles per instruction"
+$
+The term clock cycles per instruction, which is the average number of clock cycles each instruction takes to execute, is often abbreviated as *CPI*.
+$
+  "CPI" = "CPU clock cycles" / "Instructions for a program"
+$
+We can now write this basic performance equation in terms of instruction count (the number of instructions executed by the program), CPI, and clock cycle time:
+$
+  "CPU time" = "Instruction count" times "CPI" times "Clock cycle time"
+$
+or, since the clock rate is the inverse of clock cycle time:
+$
+  "CPU time" = "Instruction count" times "CPI" / "Clock rate"
+$

 #pagebreak()